-Revenue derived from our operations located outside of the U.S. for the three-month period ended March 31, 2016 was approximately 30% of total revenue, as compared to 26% for the three-month period ended March 31, 2015.
+The reduced revenue from our six large Internet Platform Customers negatively impacted our U.S. revenue growth rates as these customers are based in the U.S. Revenue derived from our operations located outside of the U.S. for each of the three- and nine-month periods ended September 30, 2016 was approximately 31% of total revenue, as compared to 27% for each of the three- and nine-month periods ended September 30, 2015.
 No single country outside of the U.S. accounted for 10% or more of revenue during these periods.
-During the first three months of 2016, we experienced strong revenue growth from our operations in the Asia Pacific region.
+During the first nine months of 2016, we continued to see strong revenue growth from our operations in the Asia Pacific region.